IS303-Steffen/p03-hair-salon-business-app/README.md

 ## Part 3: Check In Process
-- The point of this module is to simulate the check in process for a customer as a they walk in to the hair salon.
+- The point of this module is to simulate the check in process for a customer walking in to the hair salon.
 Customers will enter in their phone number to check in.
-If the phone number is in the database, they are recognized as a returning customer and can choose to use their previously stored data.
+If the phone number is already in the database, they are recognized as a returning customer and can choose to use their previously stored data.
 Otherwise, they are a new customer and more info will be gathered about them.
-- You can see the `check_in_process.pdf` file for an overview of the logical flow of this module.
-I recommend looking over it.
-It doesn't show every detail of each printed message & input message, but it shows the general logic of when you should be asking for information, when to create new customers, when to ask for hair styles/stylist preferences, etc.
+- You can watch [this video](https://www.youtube.com/watch?v=amOjyOzAcgI) going over this part of the project if you haven't already, or you can also check out the `check_in_process.pdf` file in this repository for an overview of the logical flow of this module if you're a fan of process models.
 - Write all your code for part 3 in the `p03_3_check_in.py` module.
 - This module should import the `Customer`, `Stylist`, `Appointment` classes you made in your `p3_db_classes.py` module:
     - `from p03_solution_1_db_classes import Customer, Stylist, Appointment`